About Dual Enrollment

 Tuition for dual enrollment classes offered at the high school is negotiated with school districts based on VCCS guidelines and may offer significant savings to the student.
 Participation in a dual enrollment class is a voluntary option for students.
 Local school systems might choose to determine if fees are appropriate for instructional materials beyond those used in the non-dual equivalent class.
 These fees are determined by each local school system and not by Virginia Western.
 Fees and tuition are paid to the school division and not to VWCC and may vary from one school system to another.

-Full VWCC tuition will be charged to students who would like to enroll in a VWCC class, taught on our campus (or satellite campus) or online by VWCC staff.
+Full VWCC tuition will be charged to students who would like to enroll in the VWCC Academy or in a VWCC class, taught on our campus (or satellite campus) or online by VWCC faculty.
 High school credit for these classes would be at the discretion of the school district.

 Refunds for tuition paid directly to VWCC by students who choose to drop or withdraw from a class will follow VWCC policy guidelines.